-The core of the curriculum is supervised independent study, in which individual students (or, where interest warrants, small groups of students with common needs) meet each week with a faculty adviser.
+The core of the curriculum is directed study, in which individual students (or, where interest warrants, small groups of students with common needs) meet each week with a faculty adviser.
 This tutorial process centers on a program of independent reading, investigation, and learning of technical disciplines, set by the faculty adviser, and discussion of the reading and other work in the weekly meetings.
 The material of these tutorials is extremely varied; it might, for example, involve research in a museum collection or an archive.
 Such resources are exceptionally abundant in the Boston to Washington corridor centered on New York.
 Faculty members determine what writing requirements to set for students working with them.

 Students also, as indicated below, participate in research seminars.
 These seminars are led by one or more faculty members, are centered around a theme, and normally last for a semester, although year-long seminars are possible and shorter modules may be used where appropriate to accommodate fieldwork.
 The seminars involve faculty, graduate students, visiting research scholars, and faculty (and sometimes graduate students) at other universities in the metropolitan area.
 Each active member presents research in progress to the seminar during the course of the term.
 Seminars vary considerably in organization, format, and thematic unity.